axibase/atsd/rule-engine/functions-portal.md

   * `entity`: Entity name is converted to `entity` URL parameter (`&entity=test_e`).
 If entity is not found by name, the entity is matched by case-insensitive label.
   * `entities`: `[string | Entity] entities` are converted to `entities` URL parameter as comma-separated list (`&entities=test_e,test_e1,test_e2`).
 If the element object type is `Entity`, the list consists of `entity.name` fields.
 * `comment`: Chart caption.
 If not specified or empty, a default caption is generated as `${portalName} for ${ifEmpty(entity_label, entity)}` and can be retrieved with special placeholder `$caption`.
 The default comment contains links to the portal, entity and rule for [Email](email.md) notifications, [Slack](notifications/slack.md) and [Discord](notifications/discord.md) webhooks.
-* `additionalParams`: Map with request parameters are passed to the template portal.
+* `options`: Map with request parameters are passed to the template portal.
+Also supported are dimension parameters.

 The parameters can include literal values or window [placeholders](placeholders.md) such as the `entity` or `tag` value.

 If `entity` or `portal` cannot be found, the function sends `Entity {entity} not found` or `Portal {portal} not found` messages instead.

-## Supported Endpoints
+### Supported Endpoints

 * [Email](email.md)
 * [Telegram](notifications/telegram.md)